 The Westminster style of government no longer works for Scotland – but before we leave to join the Commonwealth of Independent Nations, let’s have a well thought out alternative in place.

-And when it’s done – unedited by media moguls or party politics, Scotland will have a Constitution which truly represents a modern popular democracy.
+And when it’s done – unedited by media moguls or party politics, it will provide the primary focus of a formal Constitutional Convention.

 With acknowledgements to Jock Ferguson of Herald Events, Colin Maxwell & Kevin MacLeod.
 Thank you..